gabrielsouza95/gabriel-cv/README.md

 [Here you find more information on how to configure it correctly](https://github.com/tschaub/gh-pages)

 ## References
-~~As we need to be up on the shoulder of giants, we need to give them their credits, right?
-No?~~ :thinking:
+~~As we need to be up on the shoulder of giants, we need to give them their credits, right?~~ :thinking:

 [Book "Discover Three.js" with a great step by step developing of a great scene with a good code design to keep all of your code universe(sorry for that) under control.](https://discoverthreejs.com/book/first-steps/animation-system/)